 2) the adoptee if he or she has reached the age of twelve years;

-3) the parents of a minor adoptee if they have not had custody rights removed, or a guardian.
+3) the parents of an adoptee if they have not had custody rights removed;

+4) a guardian.

 A mother may not give her consent for the adoption of her child earlier than six weeks after the birth.